 Course Purpose: This course is designed to teach you the foundations of demographic analysis and forecasting.
 You will learn the terminology, analytical tools, major forecasting methods (trend extrapolation, cohort-component, and economic-demographic models), and practical guidance needed to create, evaluate, interpret, and use forecasts.
-We will also cover fundamental demographic concepts such as population size, distribution, composition, and components of change (fertility, mortality, and migration), relationships between economic and demographic processes, and conclude with some new directions in forecasting.
+We also cover fundamental demographic concepts such as population size, distribution, composition, and components of change (fertility, mortality, and migration), relationships between economic and demographic processes, and the implications of demographic change on the social security system.